Australia in World War I: Transfer to Europe

 They were not the first Australians to serve on the Western Front.
 An Australian Voluntary Hospital had been formed in England in August 1914 from Australian expatriates.
 All medical practitioners in the unit were Australians and although women were not allowed to serve as doctors, Australian nurses were accepted.
 The unit left for France in August 1914 and from October was based at Wimereux, where the 2nd General Hospital joined it in June 1916.
 In July 1916, the Australian Voluntary Hospital was absorbed into the British Army.
 Another group of Australians had also arrived in France before I Anzac Corps.
 In June 1915, the 1st Siege Artillery Brigade was formed under the command of Lieutenant Colonel Walter Adams Coxen, the Australian Army's Director of Artillery, for service on the Western Front.
 About half the men in the unit were permanent gunners of the Garrison Artillery.
 The brigade departed Melbourne for England on 17 July 1915 and landed in France on 27 February 1916.
 Its 54th Siege Battery was equipped with 8-inch howitzers and its 55th Siege Battery with 9.2-inch howitzers.

 With the move of the majority of the AIF to France, the base organisation was transferred to the United Kingdom.
 Most of the training units moved to the Salisbury Plain, establishing depots at Perham Down, Rollestone, Larkhill and Tidworth.
 When it arrived, the 3rd Division also moved into camps in this area.
 Command Depots, where men returning from hospitals were sent before being returned to their units, were established at Perham Down, Weymouth, Wool, Dorset and Worgret.
 Depots for men moving from the United Kingdom to France were established at Étaples.
 In June 1917, these were swapped with the Canadians for depots around Le Havre, thereby reducing travelling time from the Salisbury Plain.
-AIF Headquarters was established at Horseferry Road in London and Colonel R. M. McC.
+AIF Headquarters was established at the premises of Westminster Training College in Horseferry Road, London and Colonel R. M. McC.
 Anderson, a businessman, was appointed as its commandant.
 Anderson negotiated a new method of payment for services provided by the British Army as a per capita per diem payment.